Breede River: Dams on the river

+Activities

 The Breede River is a popular location for river rafting tours.
 The gently flowing water and the absence of crocodiles, hippos and mosquitoes make this a popular weekend destination.
 Several tour operators launch about 20 km south of Swellendam in two-man blow-up boats.
 The river is navigable for about 28 km, from the mouth at Witsand.

+Ecology

-Frequently Bull Sharks enter the estuary and dwell in the waters of the Breede River, having been recorded as much as 5 km upriver.
+Frequently, bull sharks enter the estuary and dwell in the waters of the Breede River, having been recorded as much as 5 km upriver.
 These sharks were featured on the second season of the series River Monsters.
 As Jeremy Wade's investigations indicate, the bull sharks of the Breede River are larger than average due to their unique habit of stealing fishermen's catches, allowing them to feed and gain weight without expending much energy.
 This and the healthy nature of the river's ecosystem in turn has led to a record of very few to no shark attacks on humans in the area.